 Offer posts are a superb way to raise awareness of them, and give local searchers who land on your Google Business Profile an incentive to reach out.

-This type of Google Post also requires a start and end date, along with a choice of photos, videos, links, and terms and conditions.
+This type of Google Business update also requires a title, a start and end date, along with a choice of photos, offer details, links, a coupon code, and terms and conditions.
 However, the call to action is simply a “View Offer” button.

-Ready to start publishing content to Google Posts?
+Ready to start publishing content to your Google Business Profile?

 Remember to hit your local SEO checklist by including the local keywords in your content.
 For example: If you’re targeting “law firm in Chicago,” include that phrase, along with 3-5 similar keywords, in your content to prove relevance.